eddelbuettel/docker-debian-r/README.md

 [this automated build facility at Docker](https://registry.hub.docker.com/u/eddelbuettel/docker-debian-r/) and one can retrieve the corresponding images via a standard `docker pull`.

+#### Open build issues

+* The interdependence between the different recipes in the same repo does not seem to work reliable.
+This needs to be sorted out as one-repo-per-build is clearly suboptimal.
+* We are also testing these on the inofficial i386 variant where the fuller specification create files that are larger than 2gb wh

 ### Author

 Dirk Eddelbuettel